VUV Reflectance Measurements for Materials Relevant to Argon and Xenon Experiments: Conclusions and future steps

-We have established a dedicated facility at IFIC for angular-resolved reflectance measurements in the VUV range using a GAr atmosphere, enabling realistic measurements of detector materials under controlled conditions.
+A dedicated facility at IFIC for angular-resolved reflectance measurements in the VUV range using a GAr atmosphere as been stablished, enabling realistic measurements of detector materials under controlled conditions.
 Preliminary results indicate reflectance values in the range of 10–15\% for aluminum and stainless steel at an angle of incidence of 45$^{\circ}$ in the VUV, with mixed angular distributions best described by a shading-function model \cite{Phong}.
 These measurements provide a foundation for improved detector simulations and will guide optimization of light collection in next-generation noble gas experiments.

 Future work includes: (i) systematic studies of atmosphere stability and beam collimation effects, (ii) extension to additional angles of incidence and wavelengths, (iii) measurements under vacuum conditions, and (iv) characterization of additional materials relevant to detector design.